robgonnella/ardi/README.md

 # Usage

 Ardi requires certain packages to be downloaded before it can properly compile sketches, detect connected boards, and perform other tasks.
-These packages can be stored in a project data directory to isolate version specific dependencies for multiple projects, or in a global data directory available to all projects.
+These packages are stored in a project data directory to isolate version specific dependencies for multiple projects.
-Ardi defaults to a "project level" data directory, use the "--global" flag to use the global data directory.

 To initialize an ardi project directory run: